admon84/d2r-loot-filter/README.md

 # D2R Loot Filter

-This is a D2R mod that modifies item labels and provides a psuedo loot filter.
+This is a D2R mod that modifies the label of items on the ground and provides a psuedo loot filter.

 ### Common item labels
 - Health Potions: `HP1` to `HP5`